myDevicesIoT/cayenne-plugin-tsl/README.md

 ### 2. Setting the device class

-   Specify the device you are using by setting the `class` value under the `TSL Luminosity` section in the `cayenne-tsl.plugin` file.
+   Specify the device you are using by setting the `class` value under the `TSL Luminosity` section in the `cayenne_tsl.plugin` file.
    By default this is set to `TSL2561` but it can be set to use any of the classes in the `cayenne_tsl` module.

 ### 3. Restarting the agent